edstott/EEE1labs/DECA/IssieStick/section4.md

 | 10    | 0100 | Right |
 | 11    | 1000 | Up |

+N is dependent on the PB inputs, which means there is a combinational logic path between inputs and outputs.
-Generating the state mahcine outputs from the next state signal makes it a *Mealy* state machine, which means that the outputs depend on the current state *and* the inputs.
+That makes the state machine a *Mealy* state machine, which means that the outputs depend on the current state *and* the inputs.

+The alternative would be to derive Y from Q.
+That would break the combinational path from input to output and the ouputs would change only when the state changes, which is a *Moore* state machine.
+In this case, that would be a disadvantage because there would be an extra tick of latency before the output changes after pressing an input.

 - [ ] Write down Boolean expressions for each of the 4 bits of the outputs.